Russia expels US and Polish diplomats over sanctions | DW | 16.04.2021

 Russian Foreign Minister Sergei Lavrov on Friday announced that Russia would expel 10 US and 3 Polish diplomats in retaliation for them having respectively expelled 10 and 3 Russian diplomats on Thursday.

-Lavrov also noted that eight US officials had been added to Russia's sanctions lists and that Moscow would take moves to limit the activity of US non-governmental organizations (NGOs) that it says are interfering in Russian politics.
+Lavrov also noted that eight US officials had been added to Russia's sanctions lists and that Moscow would take moves to limit and even stop the activity of US non-governmental organizations (NGOs) that it says are interfering in Russian politics.

 Though Lavrov emphasized Moscow could undertake more "painful measures" in the future, he said it would refrain from doing so at this juncture.